Evaporating black holes in de Sitter expanding universe: Dynamical particles in physical frames

 We remind the reader that the de Sitter expanding universe is the expanding portion ${\frak M}(a_{dS})$ of the de Sitter manifold having the de Sitter-Hubble constant frequency $\omega_{H}$ and the scale factor

 which satisfies the initial condition $a_{dS}(t_0)=1$.
-The space of this manifold is infinite and expanding such that all the proper frame, including the black hole ones, have their own horizon on a sphere of radius $r_a =\omega_H^{-1}$.
+The space of this manifold is infinite and expanding such that all the proper frames, including the black hole ones, have their own horizons on spheres of radius $r_a =\omega_H^{-1}$.
 These are event horizons separating different domain of causality.
 Particularly, the space-time ${\frak M}(a_{dS})$ is the asymptotic space-time of the Schwarzschild-de Sitter manifold with the Kottler metric (\ref{ss}) we denote from now by ${\frak M}(a_{dS},m)$.

 In the above geometries, the coordinate $t$ of the physical frames of the manifolds ${\frak M}$ is the cosmic time only in the physical domains where $g_{00}(t,r)>0$.
 This means that the physical space domain is delimited by two dynamical spherical horizons, the black hole and cosmological ones whose radii, $r_b(t)$ and respectively $r_c(t)$, have to be derived solving the equation $h(t,r)=1$ for expanding geometries and $h(t,r)=-1$ for collapsing ones \cite{Cot}.
 In many cases these equations have the desired positive solutions only after a critical instant $t_{cr}$.
 Moreover, the space-time ${\frak M}(a)$ has its own apparent horizon on a sphere of radius